ZachDischner/PythonLambdaBuild/README.md

 aws lambda invoke --function-name DEMO_LAMBDA out --log-type Tail | jq -r '.LogResult' | base64 --decode

 # Now cleanup
-aws iam detach-role-policy --role-name $DEMO_LAMBDA_ROLE --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole aws iam detach-role-policy --role-name $DEMO_LAMBDA_ROLE --policy-arn arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess aws iam delete-role --role-name DEMO_LAMBDEA_ROLE aws lambda delete-function --function-name DEMO_LAMBDA
+aws iam detach-role-policy --role-name DEMO_LAMBDA_ROLE --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole aws iam detach-role-policy --role-name DEMO_LAMBDA_ROLE --policy-arn arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess aws iam delete-role --role-name DEMO_LAMBDA_ROLE aws lambda delete-function --function-name DEMO_LAMBDA
 ```

 ## What
 This is a demonstrative project that takes your local python environment and bundles it up into an AWS Lambda compatible zipfile using Docker, even works with typically troublesome compiled libs like `numpy` and `pandas`.
+It does so with two scripts:
+1. `buildLocalEnv.sh` - builds a zip locally from `requirements.txt` and your source code in `src`.
+Can run this wherever.
+2. `build.sh` - essentially runs `buildLocalEnv.sh` from within a docker container, to build a zip file of this project suitable for AWS lambda

 It uses `pipenv` to mange your local environment, so you must have it installed.
-You can use `conda`, `pyenv`, or just manually manage `requirements.txt`.
+You can always use `conda`, `pyenv`, or just manually manage `requirements.txt`.

-In this simple project, a lambda function just imports a few tricky libraries and reads a dataframe from a
+In this simple project, a lambda function just imports a few tricky libraries and reads a dataframe from an object in a public bucket in s3.

 ## Prerequisites